QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 21–30 | 41–51 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 40

 Eight days have passed since the Malynn sailed without Caspia.
-A summons from Andreas’s father pulls him into castle meetings, leaving Caspia to work alone in the library.
+Andreas has been caught up in castle meetings, leaving Caspia with plenty of time to work alone in the library.

-Faxon delivers a stack of books on Calandran history, lore, and past migrations.
-Among them is a small storybook titled Sonnet’s Ninety, which tells of a gladiator who survived a migration by distracting the crux with stories.
-Afterward, Faxon asks for Caspia’s blessing to adopt Kos, and she gives it without hesitation.
+Faxon brings a stack of books on Calandran history and past migrations.
+One called Sonnet’s Ninety tells of a gladiator who survived a migration by pacifying the crux with stories.
+After they discuss the books, Faxon asks for Caspia’s blessing to adopt Kos.
+Caspia gives it immediately.

-While sorting through the books, Caspia cuts her finger on a page and sees her blood run dark green instead of red.
-She concludes that Calandra’s magic is reshaping her body and wonders if the same transformation once happened to the Voster when they arrived from Kenn.
+While sorting through the material, Caspia cuts her finger on a page and freezes.
+Her blood runs dark green.
+The magic of Calandra is changing her physically, and she wonders if the same transformation once happened to the Voster when they arrived from Kenn.

-Andreas stops by briefly, and they agree to read through the books together that evening.
-Kos bounds in, swallowed by an oversized librarian’s robe.
+Andreas stops by for a quick visit, and he and Caspia agree to go through the books together that evening.
+Shortly after, Kos comes running in, swallowed up by a librarian’s robe made for an adult.